CITY OF SCOTTSDALE

 Palomino Library, 12575 East Via Linda, 480-312-7323

-To have a Spanish or large print version of the pamphlet mailed to you, call 480-312-2412, or write to the Scottsdale City Clerk’s Office at the address below.
+To have a large print version of the pamphlet mailed to you, call 480-312-2412, or write to the Scottsdale City Clerk’s Office at the address below.

 Residents must be registered to vote by Monday, October 10, 2016 to be qualified to vote in the City of Scottsdale General/Special Election.
-Qualified City electors may apply for early ballots for the General/Special Election beginning Sunday, August 7, 2016.
+Applications for early ballots for the General Election are now available to qualified City electors.
 Official ballots will be available beginning Wednesday, October 12, 2016.

 Early Ballot Alternate Address Request